just-ketan/Ketans_Suite/README.md

-    # coin exchange
+coin exchange
-    # give an amount, and a set of coins, return possible combinations of coins that make up amount
+    given an amount, and a set of coins, return possible combinations of coins that make up amount

     def coinex(coins, amount):
         dp = [float('inf')]*(amount+1)